 An examination of the theory and practice of auditing according to generally accepted auditing standards.
 The course includes the audit procedures for each transaction cycle and the preparation of auditors' reports.

-Prerequisite: ACCT 3020 and 3200; ACCT 3700 or IS
+Prerequisite: ACCT 3020 and 3200; ACCT 3700 or IS 6100.

-ACCT 4150 (3)EDP Auditing
+ACCT 4150 EDP Auditing

 A multidiscipline course covering the theory and practice of auditing EDP systems using the case study method.
 Course topics include: framework; concerns and objectives; audit procedures; and management perspectives.
 Prerequisite: ACCT 3700 and 4100.

-Directed Readings in Accounting

-Directed individualized reading.
+ACCT 4997 (1 to 3)Directed Readings in Accounting Directed individualized reading.